LdotJdot/LumDb/README.md

 ## License

 LumDb is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+See the [LICENSE.txt](LICENSE) file for more information.

 ---